 My name is Silvia and I am a visual artist and cultural producer from Brazil, brought up in South London since 1989.
 I live and work in London where I bring up my seven-year-old son.

-When I returned to my country of birth in 2007, I began to work intermittently between the two countries I call home and with the support of an international network of collaborators from the arts and media industries, academics, government bodies, grass-root organisations, and artists’ collectives, I was able to be part in the realization of a number of dear projects, oriented by climate change awareness, human rights and social justice.
+When I returned to the city of birth in 2007, I began to work intermittently between the two countries I call home and with the support of an international network of collaborators from the art, sciences and humanities , I helped realize a number of projects, oriented by the climate change debate, human rights and social justice.

-Being welcomed by a ‘school of the south’in Latin America, it became urgent to reconcile knowledge gaps between the UK and Brazil, a period formalised with the completion of a Master’s degree, awarded in 2018, in Culture and Territorialities from the Fluminense Federal University of Brazil (PPCULT) based on my practice-led research on Artists’ residencies and globalization.
+Being welcomed by a ‘school of the south’in Latin America, began a process of reconciliating knowledge gaps between the UK and Brazil.
+A period formalised with the completion of a Master’s degree, awarded in 2018, in Culture and Territorialities from the Fluminense Federal University of Brazil (PPCULT) which focused on my practice-led research on Artists’ residencies.
 Recommended for publication.
+I was previously trained at Central Saint Martins College of Art & Design (BA Fine Art) on Charing Cross Road and Wimbledon School of Art on Palmerston Road.
+Further to specialisations in Drawing and Critical Theory received at Escola de Artes Visuais Parque Lage in Rio de Janeiro.

-Throughout my trajectory, I have also worked on several published translations of specialized literature including exhibitions copy, critical essays, and in film and TV broadcast, have facilitated crews on-location filming, onscreen translations, and subtitling.
-Most recently I have been supporting women artists and authors in the dissemination of films, academic papers, and public-funded reports on Women, Motherhood and Covid-19, Energy and Food- Sovereignty and Autonomous Communication Infrastructures in Latin America.
+Throughout my trajectory, I have also worked on several published translations of specialized literature including academic papers, critical essays, as well work in film and TV broadcast productions, facilitating crews with on-location filming, onscreen translations, and subtitling.
+My specialism being in the fields of Visual Arts, Digital Culture, Social Sciences, International Development and Human Rights.